 Hair follicles bind with THC for longer periods, up to seven days after a single use.
 However, studies have shown testing hair for traces of THC can cause false positives because of secondhand exposure to marijuana.

-How Long Does Marijuana Stay in Your Saliva?
+How Long Does Weed Stay in Your Saliva?

 Meant for “on-the-spot” type drug testing, saliva tests can detect THC up to 24 hours only after smoking one marijuana joint.
 Be aware that while the U.S. Department of Labor allows on-site saliva drug testing, saliva drug testing is not approved by the U.S. Food and Drug Administration or the Substance Abuse and Mental Health Administration for use with Federal Mandated Drug Testing/DOT.